AliRezaJoodi/Electronics_Modules/Inverter_FullBridge_MOSFET/README.md

 ## Isolated High Power Full-Bridge Inverter with MOSFET Switches
+Note: Not tested.
+It has many problems

 ### Folders and Files Description
 It has included: